 As part of Ireland’s National Heritage Week, the Museum of Childhood Ireland have teamed up with Tipperary Town Revitalisation: to deliver an exciting range of sustainable heritage projects for children and young people in Tipperary Town.

 This wonderful NHW 2022 project grew out of the Tipp Town CTCHC Project: https://www.heritagecouncil.ie/news/news-features/tipperary-release-heading The CTCHC Programme from Alison Harvey, Heritage Council: https://www.heritagecouncil.ie/projects/town-centre-health-check-programme has committed to including the voices of children and youth at its very core.
-As our fundamental objective at museumofchildhood.ie is that ALL children should be Seen and Heard, we are delighted to be involved in this collaborative project!
-The beauty of this heritage project is the sheer number of people and organisations across the whole community who have connected and come together to make this happen.
+As our fundamental objective at museumofchildhood.ie is that ALL children should be Seen and Heard, we are delighted to be involved in the collaborative project!
+The beauty of this heritage project is the sheer number of people and organisations across the whole community who have connected with museumofchildhood.ie and come together to make this happen.
 Ní neart go cur le chéile.

 Thank you so much everyone!
 Go raibh mile maith agaibh!

 On Saturday, 13th of August, we begin the first of the Museum of Childhood Ireland‘s Child / Youth Voice events in Tipperary Town for Heritage Week 2022.